Project-MONAI/monai-deploy/performance-testing/README.md

 ## Tests ##
 ### Baseline/ Benchmark ###
 Baseline/ Benchmark tests will be used to measuring the best performance of the MONAI stack.
-Is this a low throughput test which put no stress on the system.
+This is a low throughput test which put no stress on the system.
 These stats will be used to measure any degradation.

 | Modality | Iterations | Typical Image Size | \# of Images / Study | Size (Raw) |
 | -------- | ---------- | ------------------ | -------------------- | ---------- |